-The main downside of the free proxies is that they have a short life and they are most of the time unreliable.
+The main downside of the free proxies is that they have a short life and are most of the time unreliable.
 Thus, you need to check them regularly and add new ones all the time.
 Another issue (valid for all proxy-based solutions) is that they work only for browsers (Chrome, Firefox, Internet Explorer/Edge), not for other applications.
-Thus, if you use a special app that performs the data scraping the Elite Proxy Switcher will not work.
+Thus, if you use a particular app that performs the data scraping the Elite Proxy Switcher will not work.

 2. TOR + Privoxy

-This solution is not easy to be implemented as it request some technical knowledge.
+This solution is not easy to be implemented as it requests some technical knowledge.
 If you are not familiar with Tor and you don’t have any Linux skills than this is not for you.

 The main advantage of the Tor + Privoxy approach is that it is that you get the auto change IP for free.
 The downsides include the fact that you can not control the IPs and the locations you get (sometimes, even if you change the node you may get the same Tor IP address).
 Also, the Tor exists may be slow.

 IPVanish, another top VPN provider, is also a solution to be considered for the periodic IP address change.
-The Windows and MacOS apps offer access to the Periodic IP address Change feature that you may use to rotate IPs.
-It comes with two drawbacks: the minimum rotating period is 45 minutes and you may not select the locations/servers to be rotated.
+The Windows and macOS apps offer access to the Periodic IP address Change feature that you may use to rotate IPs.
+It comes with two drawbacks: the minimum rotating period is 45 minutes, and you may not select the locations/servers to be rotated.